 The term “buko pandan” can mean either of two things.
 The first is buko pandan dessert with coconut meat and cubes of pandan-flavored pudding (made with gelatin or agar-agar) mixed with cream and sweetened condensed milk.
-The second is an iced drink made with coconut juice, shredded coconut meat and cubes of pandan-flavored pudding.
+The second is an iced drink made with coconut juice, shredded coconut meat and cubes of pandan-flavored jelly.

 The buko pandan drink is essentially a street food sold almost everywhere in the country along with other ice-cold drinks like sago (tapioca or pearl balls with iced water sweetened with melted panocha or palm sugar), gulaman (a similar panocha-sweetened iced drink but with cubes of agar-agar in lieu of tapioca balls) or gulaman at sago, a panocha-sweetened drink with a combination of tapioca balls and agar-agar cubes.

 Street vendors selling these native iced drinks are a common sight in the Philippines all year ’round but especially during the hot and humid summer months.
 The already mixed drinks are contained in plastic vats and, when a customer places an order, the vendor uses a ladle with a very long handle to first stir and then scoop the drink into a cup.